Introducing Arizona Birding Guide, Richard Fray

 I grew up in Leicester, England in a wildlife-mad household, and I’ve been a birder since I was big enough to pick up binoculars.
 I was inspired by my dad, who ran the local youth birding club, and my older brother, who was twice named Britain’s Young Ornithologist of the Year.
 I became involved in several local wildlife organizations in the UK, and held various positions with the Leicestershire & Rutland Ornithological Society and Leicestershire & Rutland Dragonfly Group.

-I moved to Tucson, Arizona in 2002 and I have permanent resident status in the USA.
+I moved to Tucson, Arizona in 2002 and finally became a US citizen in 2019.
 I served on the Board of Directors of Tucson Audubon Society from 2008 – 2012 and occasionally write for the Vermilion Flycatcher magazine.
-I also participate in a variety of local birds surveys, birding festivals and fundraising events.
+I’m a regular volunteer for Tucson Audubon, representing the society at public events, leading free field trips, and participating in a variety of local birds surveys, including specific Important Bird Area (IBA) surveys for Yellow-billed Cuckoo, Elegant Trogon, and Chestnut-collared Longspur.

 I have a pretty simple philosophy when it comes to birding – enjoy it!
 As you’ll discover when you meet me, I’m a fairly laid back guy, easy to get along with and in possession of a typically English sense of humor.
 I like to be laid back when I’m birding, too, but equally I enjoy birding intensely and locating as many birds as I can, particularly scarce birds.

-I’ve found a number of rare and scarce birds in Arizona, including the state’s 9th Ruff, 10th Laughing Gull, 16th Bay-breasted Warbler, a couple of Rufous-backed Robins, Surf Scoter, Pacific Loon, Eurasian Wigeon, Short-billed Dowitcher, Black-capped Gnatcatcher, Clay-colored Sparrow, Golden-crowned Sparrow, etc. While I lived in the UK, I was lucky enough to find rarities such as Yellow-breasted Bunting, Great Reed Warbler and Gull-billed Tern.
+I’ve found a number of rare and scarce birds in Arizona, including the USA’s 12th (or so) and Pima County’s first Tufted Flycatcher, Arizona’s 9th Ruff, 10th Laughing Gull, 16th Bay-breasted Warbler, Navajo County’s first Blackpoll Warbler, Santa Cruz County’s first Black-bellied Plover, several Rufous-backed Robins, Pacific Loon, Surf Scoter, Eurasian Wigeon, Ruddy Ground-Dove, Short-tailed Hawk, Rufous-capped Warbler, Black-capped Gnatcatcher, Lapland Longspur, Sprague’s Pipit, Golden-crowned Sparrow, etc. While I lived in the UK, I was lucky enough to find rarities such as Yellow-breasted Bunting, Great Reed Warbler and Gull-billed Tern.

 I chase the odd rarity and keep a few lists, but I don’t approach birding with a particularly competitive edge (with the exception of my SE AZ “found” list which I’m always keen to improve).
 My main goal is always to increase my own knowledge and enjoy the birds I see.